Bill Donohue: Activism

 Donohue campaigns against what he perceives as the discrimination and defamation of Catholics and Catholicism.
 In doing so he has targeted a diverse array of organizations and individuals in entertainment, politics, and the arts.
 His work has produced divergent assessments.
 Legatus Magazine, the monthly publication of an organization for Catholic business executives, wrote:

 At 66 years old, Bill Donohue might just be the hardest-working man in the Catholic Church—with the exception of Pope Francis, of course.
 Not only has the New York City native been at the helm of the Catholic League for a full 20 years, but he is busy writing a new book—while regularly riding to the defense of Catholics across the country beset by a hostile culture and media.

 USA Today once characterized Donohue, reporting that, "Donohue serves as Santa to his membership of 350,000 and Scrooge to those who run afoul of him."
 In 2000, an editorial in America, a Jesuit magazine, noted Donohue's bi-partisanship and willingness to break ranks with Republicans who aligned with him on most issues: "once he was cheered by Catholic neo-conservatives for attacking the media, the entertainment industry and pro-choice groups, now he was excommunicated as a loose cannon because he was shooting at their allies.
 Mr. Donohue's refusal to be controlled by either party is one of his most attractive qualities."
 One critic described him as an "identity politics ambulance chaser" and another said he represented a "right-wing publicity mill".
 Others found that his defense of Catholicism sometimes crossed into attacks on other groups, and he has been accused of homophobia or even "anti-gay bullying" and antisemitism.

 Pedophilia

-In 2025, Bill authored an article stating that men having sex with children was not pedophilia and acceptable so long as the children were over the age of 10.
+In 2025, Bill Donohue wrote an article asserting that pedophilia is limited to sexual attraction to prepubescent children, and therefore argued that sexual abuse of post-pubescent minors does not meet the clinical definition of pedophilia, despite remaining a serious crime.